 If you have any questions or concerns about your child’s social and emotional health, start with your classroom teacher.

-You can also access our student services team and they can provide you with resources and support.
+You can also access our student services team or community schools coordinator and they can provide you with resources and support.

 Transportation: Have a question about bussing?
 Check out the transportation page on the district website.

 Northside Clubs are right here.
 Club advisors will keep families posted on club progress through emails to club families.

 Use the SPASD district webpage as a resource.
 It is very likely that you can find what you are looking for on the webpage.
 We highly recommend it as a go-to resource for our families.